 A pitch deck is a summary of the key elements of the business plan.
 It’s a tool to quickly draw attention to the areas you believe will entice investors to give you funding.
 It’d be wise to know it by heart as well, just in case you have to do an elevator pitch without it.

 Building and properly utilising assets online is no longer a privilege but a matter of survival.
-But this need not be a grudge exercise, the web promises a lot of advantages for businesses.
+However this need not be a grudge exercise, the web promises a lot of advantages for businesses.

 Online, businesses need not worry about geographical limitations, and even the smallest of businesses can compete with industry giants with the right strategy.
 Simultaneously building your brand online and on the ground will benefit your business immensely.